Cao-Labs/lutesAI2025/ChrisB/README.txt

 - Captions are generated from visualized embeddings (no structure or text input)
 - Reference descriptions must be provided manually or queried from databases -->
+## ⚠️ License and Usage Notice

+This project uses Meta AI’s ESM-3 model for protein embedding generation **strictly for academic and non-commercial research purposes**.

+Please be aware that the ESM-3 model and weights may have licensing restrictions that limit commercial use and redistribution.
+Users should consult the official Meta ESM repository for detailed license terms: https://github.com/facebookresearch/esm

+If you plan to use this work beyond academic research, please ensure compliance with all licensing and usage terms.